presnick/ProgramsInformationPeople/_sources/Assignments/ps8.rst

 Problem Set
 -----------

-Go `HERE to see the Problem Set 8 assignment <linkhere.linkhere>`_, where you can find the file you need to download and edit, and where you can submit your file for this assignment.
+Go `HERE to see the Problem Set 8 assignment <https://umich.instructure.com/courses/108426/assignments/139256>`_, where you can find the file you need to download and edit, and where you can submit your file for this assignment.

 .. note::

 	Note that each problem on this problem set has two parts: solving the problem, and writing Unit Tests for that problem that check that you have solved it per the instructions!
-We have separated each part into a separate question on this page.

 	It may be easier to write the Unit Tests for each problem first, and then solve the problems themselves (this is known as test-driven development).

-	You should include, as the third argument to each of your tests, a brief, clear English description of what the test is checking for! e.g. ``"Testing whether the first element of the list student_tups is type tuple"``.
+	You should include, as the third argument to each of your tests, a brief, clear English description of what the test is checking for! e.g. "Testing whether the first element of the list student_tups is type tuple".

 .. note::